talkiq/llm-evaluate/README.md

 - `Benchmark`: A collection of datasets, metrics and parsers.
 A benchmark can be named and reused repeatedly.
 - `Parser`: A function to interpret prompt or LLM responoses before further processing.
 We have 3 type of parsers:

-  - `ReferenceSplitParser`: A parser that can convert multitask prompt responses into individual task references and also apply the same operation on LLM output for that input.
+  - `ReferenceSplitParser`: A parser that can convert multitask prompt responses into individual task references and also apply the same operation on LLM's corresponding output.
   - `TaskReferenceParser`: A parser that can further process individual task references.
   - `ModelOutputParser`: A parser that can process individual model outputs.